tylottr/azdo-kube-ci-example/README.md

 This resource group will be used for our shared resources.

-The below script will create the resources for us, initialise some variables we will later be using, and create a credential for the new Terraform service principal with either a certificate, password, or both.
+The below script will create the resources for us, initialise some variables we will later be using, and create a credential for the new Terraform service principal with a password.
 It will also retrieve the details for us to use later.

-> To download a cert use `az keyvault certificate download --vault-name $keyVault --name $certName --file "terraform.pem"`

 ```bash
 # Initialize our directory